+WATERFORD

-LIMERICK Overlooking the sweeping River Shannon, Limerick is a city of surprises.
-Faded Georgian grandeur combines with set-pieces such as the People's Park and King John's Castle.
-There's a burgeoning festival scene (Limerick was National City of Culture in 2014) and fab galleries such as the Hunt Museum and the Limerick City Gallery of Art.
-Limerick is also home to Munster rugby and the Thomond Park Museum and Stadium Tour is a treat for fans!
-WATERFORD One of Ireland's oldest cities in 2014 Waterford celebrated the 1.100th anniversary of its founding by the Vikings.
+One of Ireland's oldest cities. in 2014 Waterford celebrated the 1.100th anniversary of its founding by the Vikings.
 Explore their legacy within the Viking Triangle, a historic quarter hosting the Waterford Treasures Museum and Reginald's Tower.
-Elsewhere. the House of Waterford Crystal gives a glimpse into the crystal's incredible production, while top festivals include the Spraoi street party in August, with its carnival atmosphere. and Winterval in December.
+Elsewhere. the House of Waterford Crystal gives a glimpse into the crystal's incredible production, while top festivals include the excellent Spraoi street party in August and Winterval in December.

+KILKENNY

-KILKENNY This city's medieval character remains thrillingly intact, with Tudor inns, old merchant townhouses and ancient little lanes all dotting the Medieval Mile, which stretches all the way from Kilkenny Castle to St Canice's Cathedral.
-A visit is always infused with energy. thanks to an eclectic array of bars, restaurants, stores and festivals.
-Check out Trail Kilkenny for its craft, food, walking and cycling trails, and the National Craft Gallery in the former castle stables.
+Kilkenny's medieval character remains thrillingly intact, with Tudor inns, old merchant townhouses and centuriesold lanes all on the Medieval Mile, which stretches from Kilkenny Castle to St Canice's Cathedral.
+A visit is always infused with energy, thanks to an eclectic array of bars, restaurants, shops and festivals.
+Check out Trail Kilkenny for craft, food, walking and cycling trails, and the National Craft Gallery in the former castle stables.

-St Patrick's Cathedral (RC), Armagh
+St Patrick's Cathedral (RC) Armagh